How to Participate in National Day for Truth & Reconciliation in Toronto

 Public events & activities

-On September 29 and 30, the Toronto Council Fire Native Indigenous Centre will be holding its fifth annual Indigenous Legacy Gathering in Nathan Phillips Square.
+From September 27 to 30, the Toronto Council Fire Native Indigenous Centre will hold its annual Indigenous Legacy Gathering in Nathan Phillips Square.
 This annual public event will explore Indigenous culture through music, dance, workshops and performances.
+This year, the Spirit Garden will also open.

-Find more ways to participate, learn and reflect in the City of Toronto on the National Day of Truth and Reconciliation.
+Find more ways to get involved, learn and reflect in the City of Toronto on the National Day of Truth and Reconciliation.

 Orange Shirt Day